svanherk/brightspace-integration/docs/sync-jobs.md

 # Brightspace - BSI Sync Jobs

 A [trigger-lms-sync](https://github.com/Brightspace/brightspace-integration/blob/master/.github/workflows/trigger-lms-sync.yml) workflow has been configured to run whenever a new BSI release occurs.
 This workflow triggers an LMS workflow called [bsi-sync](https://github.com/Brightspace/lms/blob/master/.github/workflows/bsi-sync.yml) that automatically updates the LMS to reference the latest BSI version.
-The `bsi-sync` workflow will automatically create and merge the PR containing this change.
+The `bsi-sync` workflow will automatically create <s>and merge</s> the PR containing this change.
+Currently, you will need to manually self-approve the PR and merge it (don't need to wait for the CI build result).

 **Important:** If you have other dependent LMS changes, please make sure you merge those before bumping BSI.